Get Pre-Approved For Your Car Loan Apply Now

 How long do snow-rated tires last?
 Is it possible to properly maintain them for a couple extra snowy seasons?
 Here, we discuss how to maximize winter tire value and life.

 Snow tires are designed for the best possible performance on Canada's wintry roads, with studded tires providing the best traction on ice.
 Whether you own premium or lower-budget tires, most should last five or six seasons.
-However, that can change depending on your driving and tire maintenance practices.
+However, that can change depending on your driving and tire maintenance practices, as well as factors like road conditions, vehicle maintenance, and proper storage.

 First, begin by inspecting your current winter tires